-Ana Ros: The female chef who put Slovenia on the map
+Ana Roš: The female chef who put Slovenia on the map

 Seeing stars

-It wasn't until 2012 that Ros really caught the eye of the global culinary community.
+It wasn't until 2012 that Roš really caught the eye of the global culinary community.

-It started with an invitation to join the elite Cook it Raw eco-friendly chef community, which led to talks at conferences, master classes, pop-ups and several appearances on French-German television program "Arte".
+It started with an invitation to join the elite Cook it Raw eco-friendly chef community, which led to talks at conferences, master classes, pop-ups and several appearances on French-German television program "Happiness on the Plate".

-Then in 2014, Ros made a guest chef appearance at Ikarus restaurant inside Red Bull's Hangar-7 -- a pop-up eatery at Salzburg Airport, in Austria, known for inviting top chefs.
+Then in 2014, Roš made a guest chef appearance at Ikarus restaurant inside Red Bull's Hangar-7 -- a pop-up eatery at Salzburg Airport, in Austria, known for inviting top chefs.

-International invitations subsequently took Ros to places such as New York, where she joined the "Gelinaz 'Grand Shuffle," an event where 37 international chefs swapped restaurants.
+International invitations subsequently took Roš to places such as New York, where she joined the "Gelinaz 'Grand Shuffle," an event where 37 international chefs swapped restaurants.

-But her biggest break came in 2016, when Ros was profiled on Netflix's "Chef's Table."
+But her biggest break came in 2016, when Roš was profiled on Netflix's "Chef's Table."

-After the episode aired, visits to Hisa Franko's website jumped from 200 to 10,000 a day.
+After the episode aired, visits to Hiša Franko's website jumped from 200 to 10,000 a day.

-However, Ros says Hisa Franko's success will likely stop short of a Michelin star.
+However, Roš says Hiša Franko's success will likely stop short of a Michelin star.

 "There are some candidates that deserve 1 or even 2 stars in Slovenia, but if Slovenia as a country remains so passive regarding gastronomy, as it has been up to now, all expectations regarding important guides coming to Slovenia will remain a dream."